wuj00/WDI_Project_3/README.md

 - A Readme.md file (you are reading that!)

 ###Wireframes
-Please see our team [Trello Board for Project 3](https://trello.com/b/lAAZSSCb/wdi-project-3)Trello Board for Project 3's done column for wireframes.
+Please see our team [Trello Board for Project 3](https://trello.com/b/lAAZSSCb/wdi-project-3)'s done column for wireframes.

 ###Technologies Used
 - MongoDB.js
 - Express.js
 - Node.js
 - AJAX
-- CSS with Bootstrap or Momentum?
+- CSS with Bootstrap and Materialize
 - HTML5
 - JQuery and JavaScript
 - APIs listed here